Parallel motion linkage: Description

 In previous engines built by Newcomen and Watt, the piston pulled one end of the walking beam downwards during the power stroke using a chain, and the weight of the pump pulled the other end of the beam downwards during the recovery stroke using a second chain, the alternating forces producing the rocking motion of the beam.
 In Watt's new double-acting engine, the piston produced power on both the upward and downward strokes, so a chain could not be used to transmit the force to the beam.
 Watt designed the parallel motion to transmit force in both directions whilst keeping the piston rod very close to vertical.
 He called it "parallel motion" because both the piston and the pump rod were required to move vertically, parallel to one another.

 In a letter to his son in 1808 describing how he arrived at the design, James Watt wrote "I am more proud of the parallel motion than of any other invention I have ever made."
 The sketch he included actually shows what is now known as Watt's linkage which was a linkage described in Watt's 1784 patent but it was immediately superseded by the parallel motion.

 The parallel motion differed from Watt's linkage by having an additional pantograph linkage incorporated in the design.
 This did not affect the fundamental principle but it allowed the engine room to be smaller because the linkage was more compact.

-The Newcomen engine's piston was propelled downward by the atmospheric pressure, and raised by live steam.
+The Newcomen engine's piston was propelled downward by the atmospheric pressure.
 Watt's device allowed live steam to be used for direct work on both sides of the piston, thus almost doubling the power, and also delivering the power more evenly through the cycle, an advantage when converting the reciprocating motion to rotary motion (whether through a crank or through a Sun and planet gear system).